-Get your yard in shape for next spring by following these super easy and quick fall lawn care tips.
+Get your garden and yard in shape prepared for colder temperatures by following these essential but quick and easy fall lawn care tips.

 I’m a stickler for a green lawn.
 There’s something about being able to walk around with my toes being tickled by verdant blades of grass.
 But that will change in a couple of weeks as the temperatures start to drop and ushers in the threat of snow and ice.

 So, to prepare for winter and at the same time set my yard up for success for spring, I’ve come up with this handy to-do fall lawn care list:

 Mowing helps to keep the leaf blades short so that the plant uses less energy in the months ahead.
 Grass will eventually go dormant and that’s fine.
 Mowing also helps to keep mold from developing.
 But more important than that, short lawns keep the varmints at bay.
 Rodents like moles and voles can’t hide or burrow very easily if there’s nothing to cover themselves.
 I usually lower the cutting height adjustment from “3” to “2” on my Honda lawnmower.

 Raking helps to gather up the leaves and other debris but it’s a great de-thatcher, too.
 (Hint: if you ever see any brown spots on your lawn, bring out your leaf rake and break up the thatch to allow for new grass leaves to poke through.)

 RELATED: Winter Lawn Care Tips